Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gipod/2.ingest-ldes/README.md

 * the `LdesClient` component property `Datasource url` should be `http://ldes-server-simulator/api/v1/ldes/mobility-hindrances?generatedAtTime=2022-04-19T12:12:49.47Z`
 * the `InvokeHTTP` component property `Remote URL` should be `http://ldes-server:8080/mobility-hindrances` and the property `HTTP method` should be `POST`

-#### 2. Start the workflow
+#### 2. Start the Workflow
 Start the workflow as described [here](../../../support/workflow/README.md#starting-a-workflow).

-#### 3. Verify LDES members received
+#### 3. Verify LDES Members Received
 The GIPOD simulator (http://localhost:9011) is seeded by a subset of the GIPOD dataset containing five fragments of which the first four fragments contain 250 members each and the last one contains 16 members, making a total of 1016 LDES members served.

-You can verify that, after some time, all (1016) LDES members are received by the LDES-server by using the [Mongo compass](https://www.mongodb.com/products/compass) tool and verifying that the `test.ldesmember` document collection contains the LDES members (check the document count):
+You can verify that, after some time, all (1016) LDES members are received by the LDES-server by using the [Mongo Compass](https://www.mongodb.com/products/compass) tool and verifying that the `test.ldesmember` document collection contains the LDES members (check the document count):
 ![test.ldesmember document count](./artwork/test-ldesmember-document-count.png)

 In addition, you can request the members using various formats: